aryanrathore1012/Air_Quality_Analysis_and_Prediction_for_Indian_Cities_and_States/README.md

 # 💡 inspiration

-in my city indore there are sevral places that show aqi and chemical levels trought the day in tabular format i reashered about this topic and found out this research paper https://www.diva-portal.org/smash/get/diva2:1681590/FULLTEXT02 in this research paper they have just taken this model and shoved data into making an avarage model
+in my city indore there are several places that show aqi and chemical levels trought the day in tabular format i reashered about this topic and found out this research paper https://www.diva-portal.org/smash/get/diva2:1681590/FULLTEXT02 in this research paper they have just taken this model and shoved data into making an avarage model

 * in this project i have tried my best to make and better model